dhruvbird/algorithm-js/README.md

 ###Data Structures:
 1. Queue/FIFO Operations & Properties:
-    * (constructor) pushes every argument that is passed to into the queue
+    * (constructor) pushes every argument that is passed into the queue
     * push(1, 2, 3, 4): Pushes 4 integers into the queue - O(1)
     * pop(): Removes the earliest value from the queue and returns it - O(1)
     * top: Returns the earliest pushed value without removing it - O(1)